leviner/ReadingList/papers/pacificArctic/fishes/Spencer2020PB.md

 ## Field Dates:
 N/A
 ## Significance:
+Lab studies of egg and larval densities and salinity tolerances in the four north pacific gadid species, using model conditions to look at spatial impacts.

 ## Notes:
 Climate change in the Arctic and subarctic can change the spatio-temporal dynamics through changes in water inputs and movement, altering dispersal pathways.
 Early life stage survival depends on the environment in particular the potential to be advected into/across unsuitable habitats.
 The specific gravity of these eggs and larvae controls the vertical distribution and thus the conditions they are exposed to.